vineetkala11/Microservice/README.md

 ![Docker build](/img/docker-build.png)

 - Once done with Docker image creation, run below command to verify Docker images.
-You must see all images with the given Tag name, as shown in below snapshot.
+You must see all images with the given Repository name, as shown in below snapshot.

 	`docker images`